 What Is a Permalink in SEO?

 The word permalink shouldn’t be something new to you if you work in SEO.
-Moreover, you need to know how to create and treat a permalink correctly to ensure a high ranking for your site.
+Moreover, you need to know how to create and treat it correctly to ensure a high ranking for your site.

-One would think that the permanent link is only a combination of words and, sometimes, numbers.
+One would think that the permanent URL is only a combination of words and, sometimes, numbers.
 However, it could influence how search engines and users perceive your site.

-That leads us to the conclusion - you need to understand the work of permalinks and their structure to get better results on SERP.
+That leads us to the conclusion - you need to understand the work of link and their structure to get better results on SERP.

 So, without further ado, let’s get started!